hindu-comm/mail_stream_indology/2017/10/Fwd_Request_for_subs/33__Dominik_Wujastyk.md

 [Archive link](https://list.indology.info/pipermail/indology/2017-October/046750.html)

 Ms Kavya Murthy sends the following query.
 Please send answers her directly
-<​murthy.kavya at gmail.com> (and CC the list if you wish).
+<murthy.kavya at gmail.com> (and CC the list if you wish).
 Ms Murthy is a
 professional writer and editor.

 With thanks,